Teddy011808/Teddy011808/README.md

 # 💫 About Me
 ## Hi there, I'm Teddy 👋

-I am a **Software Engineer** focused on building clean, scalable, and impactful digital solutions.
+I am a **Software Engineer** focused on building clean, scalable, and impactful digital solutions

 ### 🚀 What I'm Up To
 *   🍵 **Dev:** Managing the technical architecture and full-stack ecosystem of an e-commerce website.